-Alright, number one is something I was doing long before I had my financial act together.
-I think I started doing this around the fall of 2001, right when I moved to Texas; I started tracking my regular monthly expenses.
-It was really simple actually.
-I simply listed out the days of the month in an Excel table and put the names of my expenses on the date that they were due.
+It was very simple.
+I just listed out the days of the month in Excel and put the names of my expenses on the date they were due.

-- Have a better idea of my monthly expense needs so I knew how much I needed to earn and how much I was able to spend on other things
+- Have a better idea of my monthly expense needs in order to know how much I needed to earn

-- Determine what I truly needed and what expenses I could cut out
+- Determine how much I truly needed to spend each month and find expenses I could cut

-Here’s a pic of the tracker I used:
+Here’s a pic of the monthly expense tracker I used (download it below):

 Why Not a Full Budget?